practicalli/clojurescript/figwheel-main-projects/index.md

 Use the [`figwheel-main` template](https://github.com/bhauman/figwheel-main-template) to generate a working ClojureScript project with Figwheel-main, optionally including [reagent](https://reagent-project.github.io/) and other react.js style libraries.

 ## Figwheel-main

-Figwheel Main builds your ClojureScript code and automatically loads saved changes as you are coding!
+Figwheel Main compiles the project when first run and creates a JavaScript application that is launched in the browser.

+On every save of ClojureScript code figwheel-main automatically compiles the changes and injects them into the JavaScript application running in the browser, providing instant feedback as the project developers.

 {% youtube %}
 https://youtu.be/j-kj2qwJa_E
 {% endyoutube %}

+> #### Hint::figwheel and figwheel-main
-> figwheel is the older version of figwheel-main.
-The configuration between the two versions is incompatible, however, the ClojureScript code should work when migrated to a figwheel-main project configuration.
+> figwheel is the original tool that has been replaced by figwheel-main.
+The configuration between the two tools is incompatible, however, the ClojureScript code should work when migrated to a figwheel-main project configuration.

 ## Figwheel template & options